primary-services/primary-services/src/node-api/src/markdown/office-instructions.md

 You’ve added stuff!
 This is great!
 You’ve added offices, the sources you found the information, and any notes for Future Volunteer.

-Mark the city is done via the checkbox next to the town name.
+Mark the city as done via the checkbox next to the town name.

 Go back to our [checklist of cities](https://docs.google.com/spreadsheets/d/1d4eHMwQLlPJGJvA7URVZ9ZICRqVVCny_uu6mj2j5a4Q/edit?usp=sharing).